thatgato/thatgato/README.md

 ## Hi there 👋

-I am a game developer!
-I have mainly worked with ROBLOX for the past 5 years, however, I'm slowly but surely transitioning over to Unity.
+I am a game developer.
+I started my journey on Roblox, creating different kinds of fighting games, achieving a total of around 600,000 contributed visits to the games I developed on.
-I am also learning C++!
+Nowadays I mainly use Unity to create games and I am also learning C++.

-I have contributed to around 600,000 visits on roblox!